 Maya Kopytman is a Partner at C&G Partners, specializing in branding, interactive technologies, and websites.
-She has three decades of design experience, and is internationally recognized for her pioneering work in designing interfaces for a variety of interactive media, from software to location-based applications and websites.
+She has three decades of design experience and is internationally recognized for her pioneering work in designing interfaces for a variety of interactive media, from software to location-based applications and websites.

-In the field of Interactive Design, Maya has received many of the most prestigious honors such as the “Gold Pencil” from the One Show Interactive and a “People’s Voice” Webby.
+In the field of Interactive Design, Maya has received many of the most prestigious honors such as the “Gold Pencil” from the One Show Interactive and two Webby awards.
 She frequently serves on jury panels for industry competitions including the ADC Global Annual Awards.
-Her work has been featured in industry publications such as Graphis and Communications Arts.
+Her work has been featured in industry publications such as “Graphis” and “Communications Arts.”

 Maya holds a B. Des from Bezalel Academy of Art in Jerusalem and an MFA from Pratt Institute.
 She has been a visiting instructor in Pratt’s Department of Digital Arts and is currently a member of the International Academy of Digital Arts and Sciences.
 As a board member of the nonprofit BYkids, Maya is driven by the same passion for meaningful contributions found in her design career.
 She lives in Park Slope, Brooklyn, with her husband.